-Kopaonik - Ski Resort and Snow Summary
+Kopaonik - Ski Area Guide

 A modern and well designed purpose built centre with a good snow and sunshine record, popular wirth Western European skiers up to the Yugoslavian civil war - offering as it did the rare combination of high quality with low Eastern European prices.
 Runs include FIS approved 'super G' or downhill, giant slalom (Duboka) and slalom (Gobelja) courses.
 Much slope-side accommodation and ski bus (free) linking base stations.
 There is also floodlighting for night skiing.